 Which hotel booking site do you prefer?

-After you have a list from step one, you need to find out if these companies have affiliate programs.
+After you have a list from step one, you need to find out if these are companies with affiliate programs.

 I find a good way to do this is to Google “<company x> affiliate program”.
-This can be more effective than searching on the company’s own website as the affiliate programs are often handled by someone else.
+This can be more effective than searching on the company’s own website as often companies that offer affiliate programs have them handled by someone else on another site.

 If you don’t come up with anything, find a contact form or email for the company and ask.
 Asking via a Facebook page can be very effective too.

-If you are not coming up with much or had trouble with brainstorming then use Google and affiliate marketplaces.
+If you are not coming up with much or had trouble with brainstorming then use Google and affiliate networks.

 These are companies that exist to connect companies and influencers via affiliate programs.
-Join up to some and go through the hundreds of programs that they list.
+Join up to some and go through the list of companies with affiliate programs.
+Often they have many hundreds (or even thousands) They are also called affiliate marketplaces.

 - CJ Affiliate by Conversant